Skip to main content

 Plus, bad actors often leverage call spoofing to masquerade as bank employees as part of a multichannel approach to commit fraud.
 Paired with convincing social engineering schemes designed to fool targets into thinking their bank accounts have been hacked, fraudsters trick their victims into providing sensitive account information or wiring money through bank payment apps like Zelle or Venmo.

-Things are getting even more challenging with the introduction of new AI technology like voice deepfakes.
+Things are getting even more challenging with increasing use of AI technology like voice deepfakes.
 These scams and other types of phone fraud not only erode consumer trust, they also harm a business’s reputation.
+According to the TransUnion Q4 2025 Consumer Pulse Study, 42% reported they were targeted with an email, online, phone call or text messaging fraud scheme but didn’t fall victim (a three-percentage-point increase from Q4 2024) — while another 7% said they were targeted and fell victim (down from 9% a year ago).

 How exactly do spoofed calls happen?

-We’ve seen that businesses, particularly financial institutions, are reporting fraudsters often jumpstart scams by obtaining a consumer’s name, phone number and address through social engineering schemes like phishing attacks or a data breach.
+Businesses, particularly financial institutions, are reporting fraudsters often jumpstart scams by obtaining a consumer’s name, phone number and address through social engineering schemes like phishing attacks or a data breach.
 That data often ends up on the dark web.

 25% of legitimate outbound calls are mistaken as spam (Source: TransUnion internal statistics)